mclancy96/rspec-context-method-and-nested-describes-readme/README.md

 # RSpec: The context Method & Nested Describes - Organizing Your Specs Like a Pro

-Welcome to Lesson 9!
 If your specs are starting to look like a pile of laundry—everything mixed together, hard to find what you need—this lesson is for you.
 Today, we’ll learn how to use `context` and nested `describe` blocks to organize your tests, make your intentions clear, and keep your sanity.

 ---